 Below are free diy PVC bird box plans that can be used to attract bluebirds, swallows, chickadees, nuthatches, warblers, woodpeckers, wrens, and other birds to your backyard or garden.
 This birdhouse (nest box) is made using a small piece of wood and PVC pipe.
-See more bird houses and bird feeders.
+Find more free bird houses plans or discover more birdhouses and bird feeders.

 Materials Needed to Build this PVC Bird Box

 - PVC Pipe: Length 10in (25cm) | Diameter 4in (10cm).

 - Eye bolts (2): 1/4″ (0.6cm) diameter, approximately 1.5″ (4cm) in length.